SilvestriStefano/SilvestriStefano.github.io/src/maths/research/grad.md

 ## Research Focus
 My research interests lie in complex dynamical systems, iterated function systems, symbolic dynamics, fractal geometry, aperiodic tilings &amp; quasicrystals.
-{% image "assets/img/grad/Christiane_Hair.png", "Image of a set built by stacking Cantor sets with continuously varying scaling factors", "*Acacia Trees* (modified version of [Christiane's Hair](https://www.tandfonline.com/doi/abs/10.4169/amer.math.monthly.120.09.771)) a set built by stacking Cantor sets with continuously varying scaling factors." %}
+{% image "assets/img/grad/Christiane_Hair.png", "", "*Acacia Trees* (modified version of [Christiane's Hair](https://www.tandfonline.com/doi/abs/10.4169/amer.math.monthly.120.09.771)) a set built by stacking Cantor sets with continuously varying scaling factors." %}

 ## Research at IUPUI and Current
 My research project concerns two subsets of the unit disk.
 The set $\mathcal{M}$ is the closure of the set of roots in $\mathbb{D}$ of polynomials with coefficients in $\lbrace-1,0,+1\rbrace$.
 Similarly, the set $\mathcal{M}_0$ is the closure of the set of roots in $\mathbb{D}$ of with coefficients in $\lbrace-1,+1\rbrace$, commonly known as Littlewood's polynomials.
 By their definition then we have $\mathcal{M}_0\subset\mathcal{M}$.